 Heart murmurs are not the only disease cats get.
 DrBobCat’s kitty suffered an aortic thromboembolism which is a blood clot in the aorta.
 “My cat suddenly started screaming and then dragging her rear legs.
 She had not been diagnosed with any heart problems.”
 Even with morphine, the cat was still in pain and paralyzed.
 Since these clots tend to recur, a long term prognosis was poor.
 Due to the extreme pain, the cat was euthanized.

 Irregular heartbeats are something that Flaco has lived with all his life.
 SweetSally2 says her vet gives Flaco a clean bill of health each year and at age fourteen, he’s doing fine.

 “Prevention and early diagnosis are paramount,” says Dr. Houlihan.
-“Regular veterinary visits, heart screening, and for breeders, genetic testing to see if the cat is a carrier for heart related problems, can help.”
+“Regular veterinary visits, heart screening, and for breeders, genetic testing to see if the cat is a carrier for heart-related problems, can help.”

 Medication can help reduce the workload on the heart by improving the oxygenation of the blood.
 Specific treatment protocols vary according to the severity and type of heart disease.
-If heart disease is caught early, medication can help cats live longer, more comfortably.
+If a heart disease is caught early, medication can help cats live longer, more comfortably.

 Comments?
 Leave them using the form below.
 Questions about your cat?
 Post them in the cat forums.

 The forums are the only place where you can get quick answers to your cat-related questions.
 Please do not use the comments section to ask questions about your cat.